Woody Bledsoe

 Woodrow Wilson "Woody" Bledsoe (November 12, 1921 – October 4, 1995) was an American mathematician, computer scientist, and prominent educator.
-He is one of the founders of artificial intelligence (AI), making early contributions in pattern recognition and automated theorem proving.
+He is one of the founders of artificial intelligence (AI), making early contributions in pattern recognition, facial recognition, and automated theorem proving.
 He continued to make significant contributions to AI throughout his long career.
+One of his influences was Frank Rosenblatt.

 Beginning in 1966, he worked at the department of mathematics and computer science of the University of Texas at Austin, holding the Peter O'Donnell Jr. Centennial Chair in Computing Science starting in 1987.

-Bledsoe joined the Church of Jesus Christ of Latter-day Saints as an adult, and served in the church as a bishop, counselor to the Stake presidency, and Stake patriarch.
+Bledsoe joined the Church of Jesus Christ of Latter-day Saints as an adult, and served in the church as a bishop, counselor to the stake presidency, and stake patriarch.
 He also served as a leader in the Boy Scouts of America.
-Bledsoe died on October 4, 1995 of amyotrophic lateral sclerosis, more commonly known as ALS or Lou Gehrig's disease.
+Bledsoe died on October 4, 1995, of amyotrophic lateral sclerosis, more commonly known as ALS or Lou Gehrig's disease.

+Works

+The n-tuple method (1959) was an early method for learning a pattern recognition program.
+The basic method is illustrated by the problem of recognizing 36 alphanumerical characters (0-9, a-z).

+Let the input be a 10x15 binary image.
+It is equivalent to a single string with 150 binary letters.
+Now, randomly partition the 150 binary pixels into 75 pairs.
+Each pair has 4 possibilities: 00, 01, 10, 11.
+Now we will define a 300x36 binary matrix as follows: